achimcc/codingconnects/src/content/posts/2020-12-11---Using-Redux-with-Typescript.md

 tags:
   - 'Coding'
 excerpt: 'I show how to set up Redux together with TypeScript.
 Redux is a common library that is used with React for global state management.
-I explain here, how to configure the basic Redux configuration.'
+I explain how to configure the basic Redux configuration.'
 image: 'img/warehouse.jpg'
 ---